 The cores extend down to 166m below the ground surface, and provide evidence of the ancient lake that had not previously been visible but that we suspected must have existed in the drilling area.

 Unexpected challenges in recovering these cores occurred, but all were solved so that the project started and was completed on time.
-These challenges included initial difficulties in getting drilling rods, core liners, and other critical supplies into Kenya; a rupture in the water pipeline in the closest town of Magadi, which was to supply the drilling water at no cost to the project; and damage to the drilling rods by the Kenyan drilling company (Drilling and Prospecting International, Nairobi) during the first several days of drilling due to their team’s unfamiliarity with the specialized rods sent from the U.S. for this project.
+These challenges included initial difficulties in getting drilling rods, core liners, and other critical supplies into Kenya, a rupture in the water pipeline in the closest town of Magadi, which was to supply the drilling water at no cost to the project, and damage to the drilling rods during the first several days of drilling due to our team’s unfamiliarity with the specialized rods sent from the U.S. for this project.
 Project funding along with the expertise assembled at the drill site were instrumental in meeting and solving these challenges as they arose.

 Future Study and Implications